bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the same underlying semantic protocol element, which allows for optimization and simplification in many common cases.

+Even though JSON is often used to describe strongly typed structures, JSON on its own is naturally polymorphic.
 In JSON, the named members of an object have no type associated with them, and any data type can be used as the value for any member.
 In practice, each member has a semantic type that needs to make sense to the parties creating and